yulew/PhDProject/README.md

 # Simulation Codes in PhD Project.
 ## Thesis Topic: Fracture dynamics of correlated percolation on polymer networks.

-My PhD project targeted studying fracture (breakage) dynamics on a polymer network.
-A reader can read my article (https://journals.aps.org/pre/abstract/10.1103/PhysRevE.101.042603) and my thesis in the repository "article and PhDthesis".
+This project focused on statistical modeling and simulation programming of stochastic fracture dynamics in random polymer networks.
+A reader can read my article, thesis and defense presentation slides in the repository "article_thesis_slides".

-The practical goal of the project is to forcast the lifetime of polymer networks.
+The practical goal was to forcast the lifetime of polymer networks.
 But as the fractures on a polymer network is a random network problem, the physical dynamics can be mapped to a mathematical random graph.

 As the random fracture process is a Markov process also, in which the random fracture events exhibit correlations in the time-series processes.
 Thus, the fracture dynamics can be numerically simulated with a kinetic Monte Carlo method.